Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 Little Big Chief Mountain + Waptus Pass

-The following day, I went back through the waterfall gully to 6000′.
+The following day, I returned through the waterfall gully to 6000 feet.
 Then I headed northwest over the minor crest coming off Little Big Chief Mountain’s north ridge.
-Among the slabs nested several small ponds available for camping use.
+Among the slabs were several small ponds that would be available for nearby camping use.

-I took the mild ramp north of the shrubs to the top of the north ridge.
-Soon, I was heading south on the broad crest with stunning views on all sides.
-Then the ridge narrowed as I went through the more jagged terrain.
+I took the mild ramp north of the shrubs to the top of the broad north ridge.
+Soon, I was heading south on the crest with stunning views appearing on all sides.
+Then the ridge narrowed considerably as I moved through the more jagged and exposed terrain.

 Little Big Chief Mountain, 1500' above the camp